 Maria Briscoe, a volunteer with the Virginia Medical Reserve Corps, vaccinates Bristol resident Aaliyah Belcher at a library vaccine clinic.
+Many Southwest Virginia localities, including Bristol, have vaccination rates far lower than the rest of the state.
 (Kate Masters/Virginia Mercury)

 In early spring, Virginia health officials launched large community vaccination clinics with the highest of hopes.
 The sites, set up to administer thousands of doses of coronavirus vaccine, were selected with equity in mind — all placed in communities with diverse populations and high rates of infection.
 At the time, state Health Commissioner Dr. Norman Oliver said Virginia was doing a “very good job” at expanding vaccine access to underserved communities.

 Then, something unexpected happened.
 Attendance at the sites slowed to a trickle.
 Some, like a community vaccination center in Danville, were overrun with more out-of-town visitors than locals.
 Others administered far fewer shots than their capacity allowed.
 Visits slowed so much in Danville that state officials considered closing the site early, said Dr. Scott Spillmann, director of both the Danville-Pittsylvania and Southside Health Districts.